Christianity in Korea: Korean nationalism

 One of the most important factors leading to widespread acceptance of Christianity in Korea was the identification that many Christians forged with the cause of Korean nationalism during the Japanese occupation (1910–1945).
 During this period, Japan undertook a systematic campaign of cultural assimilation.
 There was an emphasis on Showa, so the Koreans would revere the Japanese emperor.
 In 1938, Japan prohibited the use of the Korean language in government, schools and businesses and even at home.
 The distinctly Korean nature of the church was reinforced during those years by the allegiance to the nation that was demonstrated by many Christians.
-While South Korea's constitution guarantees freedom of religion and separation of church and state, the government has been sympathetic to Christianity.
-It considers the religion to provide some ideological protection against their Communist neighbor.

 On 1 March 1919, an assembly of 33 religious and professional leaders, known as the "March 1 Movement", passed a Declaration of independence.
 Although organized by leaders of the Chondogyo religion, 15 of the 33 signatories were Protestants, including figures such as Gil Seon-ju.
 The Japanese imprisoned many in the movement.
 Also in 1919, the predominantly Catholic pro-independence movement called "Ulmindan" was founded.
 A China-based Korean government-in-exile was at one time led by Syngman Rhee, a Methodist.

 Christianity was linked even more with the patriotic cause when some Christians refused to participate in worship of the Japanese Emperor, which was required by law in the 1930s.
 Although this refusal was motivated by theological rather than political convictions, the consequent imprisonment of many Christians strongly identified their faith, in the eyes of many Koreans, with the cause of Korean nationalism and resistance to the Japanese occupation.
 Especially the independence of Korea and the Korean War periods featured a further increase in Marian devotion among many Catholics that because Catholics thought the Blessed Virgin Mary who is patron saint of Korea helped Koreans against Japanese imperialism and communism.
 Both the date of Liberation Day in 1945 and the date of the establishment of the South Korean government in 1948 also overlap with the feast day of the Assumption of Mary.